 5.1.3.1 Description

 A NF service access request that is made by an unauthenticated or unauthorized NF could be logged and reported for security monitoring and evaluation.

+In the context of network function (NF) security, it is essential for an NF Service Producer to verify the audience claim in the access token received from an NF consumer.
+This verification process ensures that the NF Service Producer only accepts tokens intended for its own identity or the specific type of NF service it provides.

+The "Elevation of Privilege" threat from the STRIDE model [cc] refers to the risk of an NF consumer attempting unauthorized access to NF producer resources or performing actions beyond their intended privileges by misuse of already issued access token by the NRF.
+By checking the audience claim, the NF Service Producer validates the access permissions to the intended resource associated with the issued access token and confirms that the access token is appropriate for its use and prevents unauthorized access or misuse of its resources.

-The benefits of collecting data related to an unauthorized or unauthenticated NF service request attempt are:
+The benefits of collecting data related to an unauthorized or unauthenticated NF service request attempt include:

 - Traceability and accountability (e.g., non-repudiation, forensic analysis of security event)

 - Indicators of potentially compromised NFs

+- Indication of elevation of privilege attempt [aa], [bb]

 One could include the collection of data relevant to failed authentication and authorization during NF service access requests.

-Editor's Note: How reliable the information coming from an unauthenticated NF is FFS.
+NOTE: Analysis of failed NF service access request prior to taking mitigating action is required.

 Not monitoring or collecting data related to failed NF service access request (i.e., unauthorized or unauthenticated NF) can reduce the ability to detect key indicators of potentially compromised NFs.

 Analysis of security events lacks trustworthy information that helps with threat detection.